 This is part of GoingVC’s Research Series on Venture Capital Due Diligence

-Scott Kupor, in his book Secrets of Sand Hill Road, cites a 2015 study by Ilya Strebulaev of Stanford University and Will Gornall of the University of British Columbia that states since 1974, 42 percent of all US company IPOs were venture capital-backed entities, which accounts for 63% of the total market capitalization (i.e. value) of public companies created since that time.
-Venture capital is a big industry.
+In his book Secrets of Sand Hill Road, Scott Kupor cites a 2015 study by Ilya Strebulaev of Stanford University and Will Gornall of the University of British Columbia that states since 1974, 42 percent of all US company IPOs were venture capital-backed.
+This accounts for 63% of the total market capitalization (i.e. value) of public companies created since that time.

-To many an opaque industry that most only know through episodes of Shark Tank or scenes in The Social Network, the Venture Capital industry plays an important role in the development of businesses across the world.
-This series is about the processes venture capitalist perform to find such opportunities and make investment decisions.
+The Venture Capital industry plays an important role in the development and growth of businesses across the world.
+This entire series is about the processes venture capitalists perform to find promising companies to invest in.

-Startups often need money in order to build a team, develop a product, and bring it to market.
-While some founding teams can fund these steps themselves, known as bootstrapping, many require raising capital from investors to achieve these goals.
-Enter venture capital.
-For companies seeking investment, raising capital from these institutional investors is often a daunting task, with the odds stacked against them when looking at the data:
+As you may know, many startups need money in order to build a team, develop a product, and bring that product to market.
+While some founding teams can fund themselves (this is known as bootstrapping), many require additional capital from investors to achieve these goals.

-Venture Capital investing requires not only the process of choosing opportunities in which to invest, but also requires the monitoring and eventually exiting of those investments.
-In this series we will focus on investing activities: prospecting for new opportunities and performing the analysis of every critical component of the company.
+Venture Capital investing requires not only figuring out what companies to invest in, but also requires the monitoring and eventually exiting of those investments.
+In this series, we will focus on two investing activities: prospecting for new opportunities and performing analysis on every critical component of the company.

 The phrase due diligence is one commonly known to analysts and investors in publicly traded securities, who benefit from publicly available documents, professional analyst opinions, and endless streams of relevant data.
 On the other private side of the investing world, especially at early stages, due diligence for VCs can take on a different meaning.

-Due diligence is the process of informing an investor about a potential investment opportunity to enable an investment decision.
-For venture capitalists, this is both a very critical step and a challenging one, because the thorough investigation across a founding team, market, business, products, and financials involves lots of assumptions and often few reliable signals.
+Due diligence is the term used to describe what an investor does to evaluate a potential investment opportunity.
+For venture capitalists, this is both a very critical step and a challenging one.
+This is because the thorough investigation across a founding team, market, business, products, and financials involves lots of assumptions and often few reliable signals.

-Stay tuned as we dive into the first stage of due diligence: the screening process.
+Be sure to check out the next post in this research series where we dive into the first stage of venture capital due diligence: the screening process.